 - Problematic Skin

 Sensitive skin appears most on the face but can appear anywhere on the body.
 It occurs when skin’s natural barrier function is compromised, causing water loss and allowing penetration of irritants.
-Symptoms are triggered by factors that facial skin is most exposed to, from the sun to some ingredients products we apply on the skin to even a softener we use.
+Symptoms are triggered by factors that facial skin is most exposed to, from sun exposure, ingredients or products we apply on the skin to even a fabric softener we use.

-By knowing more about the causes of sensitive facial skin, and the factors that can worsen it, can help reduce its impact and lessen occurrences.
+Knowing more about the causes of sensitive facial skin and the factors that can worsen it can help reduce its impact and lessen occurrences.

 It is important for healthy skin to keep balance by protecting against external influences, while regulating moisture levels.
 Much of this is down to the processes taking place in skin’s horny layer, or stratum corneum, which is made up of cells and lipids.
 These lipids are like the ‘mortar’ to the cells’ ‘bricks’, providing stability and permeability, regulating fluid and maintaining elasticity and firmness.

 Symptoms of sensitive skin:

 - dehydrated skin